Mayur Patel

-Mayur Patel is an Indian actor who works in Kannada-language films.
+Mayur Patel is an Indian actor and director who works in Kannada-language films.
 He is known for his role in the film Mani (2003).

 Career

 Mayur Patel made his lead debut in the film Mani (2003).
 The film released to positive reviews although the film failed at the box office.
 He next starred in Love Story (2005), a remake of the 1978 Telugu film Maro Charitra.
-He was reported to direct the Hindi remake of his father Madan Patel's Yarivaanu (2013), but the film did not enter production.
+He was reported to act in the Kannada remake of Arinthum Ariyamalum (2005), the Kannada remake of Kokki (2006), the Kannada remake of Iddaru Attala Muddula Alludu (2006), the Tamil remake of Muniya (2009), and direct the Hindi remake of his father Madan Patel's Yaarivanu (2013), but none of the films entered production.

 In 2014, he participated in the second season of Bigg Boss Kannada.
-He made his comeback as a lead actor with Rajeeva IAS (2020) but the film released to mixed reviews.
+He made his comeback as a lead actor with Rajeeva (2020) but the film released to mixed reviews.
+He turned director for Thamate (2024) starring his father Madan Patel.